Dr. Paul Bouvier

 In November 2011 he was appointed the coordinator of the Health Emergencies in Large Populations – the HELP courses.
 This 2 weeks course for professionals involved in response to crises, was created in 1986 by the ICRC with Geneva University and the WHO, with a focus on public health, ethical and practical challenges and decision making.
 This course is organised in 12 countries, in partnership with Schools of public health, the WHO and various academic, humanitarian and public health institutions around the world.

-His current activity with the Institute of Global Health involves teaching, tutoring and advising in research projects related to health and violence, humanitarian crises and response, and ethics in humanitarian action.
+After retiring from the ICRC in September 2019, he is currently teaching ethics in the Master courses in Public Health, in Global Health, in Humanitarian Action and in Ethics, Responsibility and Development, with the Universities of Geneva and Fribourg.
+His current activity with the Institute of Global Health involves teaching, tutoring and advising in research projects related to violence, trauma and resilience, humanitarian crises and response, and humanitarian ethics and public health ethics.

 Cyrulnik B, Bouvier P. Memory, trauma and resilience: Interview with Boris Cyrulnik.
 International Review of the Red Cross (2018).